- Field Service Management

 This challenge is to formalize the complaint.
 If it’s based on facts, it will be easier to deal with.
 With factual complaints, the customer coldly analyzes the reasons for their dissatisfaction in a way that can be easily verified.

 On the other hand, if the grievances are generic — “I’ve noticed for that last few months that your quality of service has dropped” — and include no substantiation, you will have to ask your customers to be more precise.
-Picking up the phone or setting up a meeting that’s outside of the customer’s pre-established appointment schedule will help you quickly get the bottom of the problem.
+Picking up the phone or setting up a meeting that’s outside of the customer’s pre-established appointment schedule will help you quickly get to the bottom of the problem for handling customers complaints.

 CONSIDER ALL COMPLAINTS